Bhavdeep198/team-schedule/README.md

    npm run dev  # or yarn dev
    ```

-## 📸 Screenshots

-_Add screenshots/gifs of the UI to showcase functionality._

 ## 🎨 UI Improvements

-- Smooth animations added for better UX.
 - Hover effects on buttons.
 - Smooth entry effects for assigned slots.